cknitin/Advance-C-Sharp/README.md

 ```

 ## Anonymous Method
 #### Anonymous methods are the methods without a name, just the body.
+To define an inline delegate we can use Anonymous methods , with anonymous method we do not need to create an external method which saves some time

 ```
 Public delegate int Calculate(int x,int y);